lnikon/cpp_algorithms_and_data_structures/README.md

   * Support of clang-fomat
   * Support of various checks with valgrind suite
   * Support of various Python scripts for project managment
-  * Don't forget to drink a cap of coffee, and be happy, ALWAYS ! :)
+  * Don't forget to drink a cup of coffee, and be happy, ALWAYS ! :)